ArturCHO/Portfolio/README.md

 **Main project phases:**

-- Manually download the monthly transaction report from the bank in CSV format.
+- Manually download the monthly transaction report from the bank in CSV format. :check_mark:
 - Automatically detect the downloaded report.
 - Move the file to a dedicated archive folder.
 - Standardizing the file name according to the following format: "Transaction History MM.YYYY"